MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-neededge.md

 # Redirection from Internet Explorer to Microsoft Edge for compatibility with modern web sites

 > [!NOTE]
-> This article applies to:<br>
+> This article applies to:
 > - Microsoft Edge Stable version 87 or later
 > - Windows Enterprise, an Windows Server (EDU and non-Client SKUs)
 >- devices that are domain-joined or MDM enrolled